 1993 Marchon, makers of Grand Champions girl horse jokey dolls, produces two Frontier Riders male doll and horse sets which include a cowboy and an aboriginal doll.
 These 6 inch dolls were marketed for boys.

-1994 Playmates produces an extensive series of 9 inch dolls based on all of the Star Trek TV programs and movies that had been made up until that point including Star Trek Voyager, and also marketed dolls based on new Star Trek movies as they were released in theaters.
+1994 Playmates produces an extensive series of 9 inch dolls based on all of the Star Trek TV programs and movies that had been made up until that point including the first dolls to be based on Star Trek: The Next Generation, Star Trek: Deep Space Nine, and Star Trek Voyager.
+Playmates also marketed dolls based on several new Star Trek movies during this period as they were released in theaters.

 c1995 Exclusive Premier produces several Mego inspired collections of 9 inch dolls including Happy Days, Dukes of Hazzard, Chips, Gilligan's Island, Beverly Hillbillies, Bewitched, Brady Bunch, Honeymooners, Munsters, Get Smart, Blues Brothers, Grease, Babylon 5, White Christmas, James Bond, and Casablanca.
 Their celebrity doll series include George Burns, Clint Eastwood, James Dean, Three Stooges, Abbot and Costello, and Laurel and Hardy.

 1996 Mattel release the Ken and Barbie two pack set based on the original Star Trek TV series.

 1996 Equity Toys produced an 8 inch doll and a large talking doll based on the live action Pinocchio movie.